 Many people wonder if HTML is a programming language and if not, whether it is worth learning compared to other languages.
 HTML stands for Hypertext Markup Language.
-Created in 1990, the language has been used to create webpages and inform browsers on how to handle the text located on a webpage.
+Created in 1990, HTML has been used to create web pages and inform browsers on how to handle the text located on a web page.

 The Definition of a Programming Language